dzh121/Guardian-Eye/README.md

 # Guardian-Eye
 ![Guardian-Eye App Icon](./appIcon.png)
 ## Overview
-Guardian-Eye is an innovative surveillance system currently under development.
-It is designed to provide users with a comprehensive monitoring solution for multiple locations.
-This project is in its initial stages and aims to offer robust features for security and convenience.
+Guardian-Eye is an innovative surveillance system currently under development, aimed at providing a comprehensive monitoring solution for various locations.
+This system is equipped to recognize individuals and is capable of sending a recorded clip to the user when it detects an unknown person.
+Additionally, Guardian-Eye offers a live feed feature, enabling users to watch real-time footage from their cameras.
+This combination of individual recognition, alerts, and live surveillance ensures a high level of security and convenience.
+Currently in its initial stages, the Guardian-Eye project is focused on delivering robust features for effective security management.

 ## Features (In Development)
 - Multiple Camera Support: Users can connect multiple cameras scattered across different locations.